 Although CBD oil is very safe, we always suggest starting off gradually while offering a new product into your pup's life.
 The same goes for CBD oil.
 Believe us, before you know it, your pup is going to be reaping all of the benefits CBD offers.
 There isn’t any need to hurry the process.

 Dog parents may begin with 50% of the suggested dosage and slowly work their way up to the advised quantity.
 The good thing about CBD oil within tincture form is that pet owners have complete control over precisely how much of the product their pet is getting.

-What are the Side Effects of CBD in Dogs?
+What are the Side Effects of CBD in Dogs and Cats?

 CBD’s side effects are pretty much nonexistent.
 Within some instances, tiredness and lethargy have been reported.
 But those side effects may quickly be eliminated by just decreasing your pup's dosage.

 Although CBD is non-toxic and all natural, it always is best to be safe than sorry, particularly when it comes to your pet.
 Thereby, we encourage pet owners to keep a close eye on their pet during the introduction phase.

 What’s the Bottom Line on CBD Oil for Dogs and Cats?

 We know you want what is better for your pup, at the end of the day.
 Here at Innovet Pet Products, we’re dog owners and pet lovers.
 Therefore, we know how difficult it may be when issues arise.
 Even as you do everything possible as a pet parent; you remain updated on the most recent information on wellness, you feed your dog a species suitable raw food diet and ensure that they receive an abundance of physical and mental stimulation, occasionally health problems still are unavoidable.